andreasbm/masonry-layout/README.md

 ## ➤ Overview

-Here's a complete overview of the component.
+Here's a complete overview of the element.

 ### masonry-layout